 This incident occurred over a decade ago.
-The company I worked for at the time specialises in experiential learning and the activities used during leadership development events range from discrete twenty-minute mental and/or physical games, through climbing, sailing and orienteering challenges, to full-blown expeditions in the great outdoors.
-As the programme referred to in the narrative above was run off-site at various hotel locations around the globe (that is, without access to ropes courses, boats or the great outdoors), we used short, discrete experiential exercises to explore aspects of leading and leadership during the programme.
-The vivid moment above played no small part in intensifying the doubt and disillusionment I was already experiencing in relation to mainstream conceptions of management and leadership and leadership development, and not long after this episode I left the company to join UH.
+The company I worked for at the time specialises in experiential learning.
+The activities used during leadership development events range from discrete 20-minute mental and/or physical games, through climbing, sailing, and orienteering challenges, to full-blown expeditions in the great outdoors.
+As the programme referred to in the narrative above was run off-site at various hotel locations around the globe (that is, without access to ropes courses, boats, or the great outdoors), we used short, discrete experiential exercises to explore aspects of leading and leadership.
+The vivid moment of experience above played no small part in intensifying the doubt and disillusionment I was already experiencing in relation to mainstream conceptions of management and leadership and leadership development, and not long after this episode I left the company to join University of Hertfordshire (UH).

-What I came to realise, and subsequently to explore in my doctoral research (Flinn, 2011), was the fact that for the first eight years of my career as a leader of leadership development (1998-2006), I had been unthinkingly 'spoon-feeding' (Raelin, 2009) participants the same mainstream conceptions of management, leadership and organisation that I had been spoon-fed as a manager and student of management.
-In other words, I had been fronting programmes that had been designed by third parties (usually highly paid consultants and/or consultancies) which contained a great many of these abstract frameworks, models and theories of leadership and organisation.
-Raelin argues that this 'spoon-feeding' approach, which views knowledge as something 'tangible and permanent, requires it to be transferred from the mind of the knower into the mind of the current or future user' (ibid.: 402).
+What I came to realise, and subsequently to explore in my doctoral research (Flinn, 2011), was the fact that for the first eight years of my career as a leader of leadership development (1998-2006), I had been unthinkingly 'spoon-feeding' (Raelin, 2009) participants the same mainstream conceptions of management, leadership, and organisation that I had been spoon-fed as a manager and student of management.
+In other words, I had been fronting programmes that had been designed by third parties (usually highly paid consultants and/or consultancies) which contained a great many of these abstract frameworks, models, and theories.
+Raelin calls this 'spoon-feeding', an approach where knowledge is seen as something 'tangible and permanent ... [to be] ... transferred from the mind of the knower into the mind of the current or future user' (ibid.: 402).
 Raelin, a lecturer in management education, contends that this practice 'is reinforced by the longstanding assumption that the role of the teacher is to rescue learners from their state of "not knowing" (ibid.: 408).

 Raelin contends that this 'empty vessel' approach to teaching persists because learning has become a commodity, and thus students and/or their parents expect teachers to pass on the knowledge that they possess and for which they are 'paying good money to procure' (2009: 408).
-He argues that this way of thinking/working, is based on a 'representational model that parses management practice into a set of detached, predictable, and teachable categories that can capture and explain management in spite of its inherently messy, fluctuating, and accidental nature' (ibid.: 403).
-On the programmes that I was involved in during the early part of my career, the disparities between mainstream conceptions of how things ought to be (see Rodgers' Act 4 in Figure 3.1) and the day-to-day reality of how things are (Rodgers' Act 1) were more often than not rationalised as something lacking in the participants, the 'system', or both.
-What was actually lacking was any form of critique.
-In my doctoral research (Flinn, 2011), I was interested to explore why this approach to corporate training persisted, and why employers, once they had procured my services, did not seem to be interested in the content, just so long as the ratings on the 'happy sheets' were good (happy sheets being the evaluation questionnaires completed by participants at the end of a workshop/event/programme).
-Seemingly, happiness/satisfaction was their primary concern, and if learning happened along the way, then that was a bonus to be welcomed.
+He argues that this way of thinking/working is based on a 'representational model that parses management practice into a set of detached, predictable, and teachable categories that can capture and explain management in spite of its inherently messy, fluctuating, and accidental nature' (ibid.: 403).
+On the programmes that I was involved in during the early part of my career, the disparities between mainstream conceptions of how things ought to be (see Rodgers's Act 4 in Figure 3.1, Chapter 3) and the day-to-day reality of how things are (Rodgers's Act 1) were more often than not rationalised as something lacking in the participants, the 'system', or both.
+What was lacking was any form of critique.
+In my doctoral research (Flinn, 2011), I explore why this approach to corporate training persists, and why employers, once they had procured my services, did not seem to be interested in the content, just so long as the ratings on the 'happy sheets' were good (happy sheets being the evaluation questionnaires completed by participants at the end of a workshop/event/programme).
+Seemingly, happiness/ satisfaction was their primary concern, and if learning happened along the way, then that was a bonus to be welcomed.